 Here the missing values are replaced by the mean of the respective column values(highlighted in yellow).

 Categorical Data: In our dataset, we have two columns- States and Purchased, both containing categorical data.
 These two variables are categorical variables because simply they contain categories(i.e. name of a state, or yes/no values).
-Since machine learning models are based on mathematical equations, you can intuitively understand that it would not fit in our model well.
+Since machine learning models are based on mathematical equations, you can intuitively understand that they would not fit in our model well.
 So, we can not keep the categorical variables because we only can use numbers in the equations.

 That's why we need to encode the categorical variables.